-An initial upgrade of the RHIC luminosity for heavy ion operation by a factor of four beyond design $(2 \times 10^{26} \ cm^{-2} \ s^{-1})$ can be achieved by approximately doubling the number of bunches to 111 (100 ns bunch spacing) and reducing betastar from 2 m to 1 m.
-As described above the doubling of betastar has already been achieved Routine operation with 100 ns bunch spacing has been demonstrated with proton beams.
+An initial upgrade of the RHIC luminosity for heavy ion operation by a factor of four beyond design $(2 \times 10^{26} \ cm^{-2} \ s^{-1})$ can be achieved by doubling the number of bunches to 110 (100 ns bunch spacing) and reducing betastar from 2 m to 1 m.
+As described above this has already partially been achieved although further progress is required in controlling vacuum break-downs before routine operation with 100 ns bunch spacing is possible.

-Further upgrade of the luminosity requires that the emittance growth from intra-beam scattering is reduced or eliminated.
-The growth of the beam size due to intra-beam scattering can be overcome by cooling the beams with a high intensity, cold electron beam[16].
-To cool the 100 GeV/n gold beam with 10^9 ions per bunch in RHIC a 54 MeV electron beam with an average current of 50 - 100 mA is required.
+Further upgrade of the luminosity requires that the emit-

+tance growth from intra-beam scattering is reduced or eliminated.
+The growth of the beam size due to intra-beam scattering can be overcome by cooling the beams with a high intensity cold electron beam[15].
+To cool the 100 GeV/n gold beam with $10^9$ ions per bunch in RHIC a 54 MeV electron beam with an average current of 100 - 200 mA is required.
 In this case the charge of each electron bunch is about equal to the charge of the ion bunch.
-The high beam power of about 5 MW of the electron beam makes it necessary to recover the beam energy by decelerating it in a super-conducting linac.
+The high beam power of 5 - 10 MW of the electron beam makes it necessary to recover the beam energy by decelerating it in a super-conducting linac.
 Operation of an energy-recovering linac has been successfully demonstrated at JLab with a 160 MeV, 9 mA electron beam.

 Table 2 shows the parameters for future RHIC luminosity upgrades for the first stage without electron cooling and then with electron cooling.
 Electron cooling has the most dramatic effect on the luminosity of gold collisions.
-How-
+However, it also improves operation with polarized protons due to the lower beam emittance.